Guilospanck/real-blockchain-in-golang/README.md

 # Real-Blockchain-In-Golang

 ## c1_genesis_json
-The blockchain is a database.
+The blockchain is an *IMMUTABLE* database.
 The token supply, initial user balances and global blockchain settings are defined in a Genesis file.

 ## c2_db_changes.txt
 The Genesis balances indicate what was the original blockchain state and are never updated afterwards.